-The UK government has introduced a legal requirement under The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 (the Regulations) for UK employers with over 250 employees to annually disclose their gender pay gap from 2018 onwards.
+In 2018 the UK government introduced a legal requirement for UK employers with over 250 employees to annually disclose their gender pay gap.
 This report sets out the gender pay gap data for the two DST employers that are in scope of the Regulations - DST Financial Services International Limited and DST Financial Services Europe Limited.
+DST published its first gender pay report in March 2018, in respect of 5th April 2017 data.

 By understanding our gender pay gap, DST can identify what needs to be done to improve inclusivity across the whole company and make further strides to close differences that exist.
 Whilst there are not always quick fixes, DST will focus on making progress across our business.